MicrosoftDocs/azure-stack-docs/azure-stack/user/iot-hub-connect-an-iot-edge-device.md

 3. Configure the software and services required for the Edge device.
 4. Test the Edge device to make sure it's working properly and communicating with your IoT Hub.

-Be sure to update any script placeholders to match your environment, before running the script in each subsection:
+Be sure to update any script placeholders to match your environment, before running the script in each section:

 | Placeholder | Example | Note |
 |-------------|---------|------|